enzomtpYT/vencordPlusPlus.dev/src/content/faq/12_uninstalling.md

 ---
-title: How do I uninstall Vencord?
+title: How do I uninstall VencordPlusPlus?
 tags: remove
 ---

-Vencord is uninstalled the same way you install it.
+VencordPlusPlus is uninstalled the same way you install it.
 Just use the "Uninstall" button instead